3v401/HPC_tools/Containerization/Apptainer/README.md

                 jax.sif
 ```

-Note: Jax container and jureca use the same /usr/lib64/ folder, so linking the complete folder generates an error overwriting content in the jax folder.
-To avoid such error, the contents necessary from jureca in the usr/lib64 folder are linked into the jax container, for example, in this case is `/usr/lib64/liblua-5.4.so`.
+Note: Jax container and JURECA use the same /usr/lib64/ folder, so linking the complete folder generates an error overwriting content in the jax folder.
+To avoid such error, the contents necessary from JURECA in the usr/lib64 folder are linked into the jax container, for example, in this case is `/usr/lib64/liblua-5.4.so`.

 Once the shell is activated, declare the following variables: